Private equity in Italy: market and regulatory overview

 Subordination of any other ways of financing to the senior loan.

 The giving of financial assistance by a company, through either granting of loans or providing securities or guarantees, for the purposes of the acquisition or subscription of shares in itself is prohibited.
-In addition, a company is prevented from accepting its own shares as security or guarantee, even through a fiduciary or any other entity.
+A company is also prevented from accepting its own shares as security or guarantee, even through the recourse to a fiduciary or any other entity.

 The Civil Code now permits the giving of financial assistance when it has been approved by special resolution of the extraordinary shareholders' meeting of the company.
 There are two limitations on this to protect the interests of creditors: